Anjok07/ultimatevocalremovergui/README.md

         - **Note:** If you are unable to open the *'UVR.py'* file, please go to the **troubleshooting** section below.
     - **Note:** All output audio files will be in the *'.wav'* format.

-## Change Log

-- **v4 vs. v5**
-   - The v5 models significantly outperform the v4 models.
-   - The extraction's aggressiveness can be adjusted using the "Aggression Setting."
-The default value of 10 is optimal for most tracks.
-   - All v2 and v4 models have been removed.
-   - Ensemble Mode added - This allows the user to get the most robust result from each model.
-   - Stacked models have been entirely removed.
-     The new aggression setting and model ensembling have replaced the stacked model feature.
-   - The NFFT, HOP_SIZE, and SR values are now set internally.
-   - The MDX-NET AI engine and models have been added.
-     - This is a brand new feature added to the UVR GUI.
-     - 4 MDX-Net models trained by UVR developers are included in this package.
-     - The MDX-Net models provided were trained by the UVR core developers
-     - This network is less resource-intensive but incredibly powerful.
-     - MDX-Net is a Hybrid Waveform/Spectrogram network.

-## Troubleshooting

-### Common Issues

-- This application is only compatible with 64-bit platforms.
-- This application is not compatible with 32-bit versions of Python.
-Please make sure your version of Python is 64-bit.
-- If FFmpeg is not installed, the application will throw an error if the user attempts to convert a non-WAV file.

-### Issue Reporting

-Please be as detailed as possible when posting a new issue.
-Navigate to the "Error Log" tab in the Help Guide for detailed error information that can be provided to us.

 ## License

 The **Ultimate Vocal Remover GUI** code is [MIT-licensed](LICENSE).